MLEnthusiast/SFGAN/README.md

 Code is **available now**.

-A cleaner and more commented version of the code with the instructions about downloading data set will be made available before the starts of the ICIP conference.
+A cleaner and more commented version of the code with the instructions about downloading data set will be made available before the start of the ICIP conference.